-These Soft Ginger Molasses Cookies smell so good, taste so good and are really soft.
-In other words, they smell, taste and say “Christmas” with the molasses, ginger, cinnamon and cloves.
+These Soft Ginger Molasses Cookies smell so good, taste so good and are soft.
+In other words, they smell, taste and say “Christmas” with the molasses, ginger, cinnamon, and cloves.
 What could be better?
 I serve them three different ways.
-Sometimes, I just fix a big soft ginger cookie which is great with a cup of coffee.
+Sometimes, I just fix a big soft ginger cookie which is excellent with a cup of coffee.
 Other times, I love-making smaller cookies and stuffing them with a creamy marshmallow cream cheese filling.
 I flavor it with either lemon or orange flavoring.
 Both the lemon and orange go so well with these Ginger Molasses cookies.
 However you serve them, you will see great big smiles.

 “But I have all, and abound: I am full, having received of Epaphroditus the things which were sent from you, a fragrant offering, a sacrifice acceptable, well pleasing to God.”
 Philippians 4:18

 These Soft Ginger Molasses Cookies have such a sweet fragrance.
-They remind me of when we are nice and kind and show the love of God by our actions, we are like a fragrant offering to God.
+They remind me of when we are nice and kind and show the love of God by our actions; we are like a fragrant offering to God.
 This Christmas season when everyone is in a hurry and may not be kind, remember to try to be a sweet offering to God.
 I cannot wait for you to try these cookies.
 The sweet fragrance will be on your mind for a while.

-Soft Ginger Molasses Cookies-Video
+Soft Ginger-Molasses Cookies-Video

 - Preheat oven to 350 degrees.